 Not every business may need or be able to afford employees at the onset.
 However, if your business grows, it is very likely you will be hanging a Help Wanted sign.

 You may need to hire salespeople, front-desk people, technicians, skilled workers, marketing teams, or any number of other types of people.
 A strong team of professional advisors – an accountant, attorney, and business advisor – is usually a good step.
 Even though these employees may not be everyday workers, having your trusted advisor team in place helps you work through the other complex issues necessary to have a sound business foundation.

 Step 9: Look for a Trusted Partner

 Benetrends is a trusted partner for businesses looking for small business startup loans and ongoing business operations.
 Our unique funding strategy allows entrepreneurs to leverage existing 401(k) or IRA funds to finance or expand businesses.
-And our ongoing business services – retirement plan administration, payroll management, credit card processing, and insurance -- help businesses grow.
+And our ongoing business services – retirement plan administration, credit card processing, and insurance -- help businesses grow.